 Sophia Mason is a graduate student at The Catholic University of America.

-and lives in Arlington, Virginia.
+She blogs at The Girl Who Was Saturday and lives in Arlington, Virginia.

-Five Questions With Father Schall
+Five Questions With Jesuit Father James Schall

 What was the best course you ever taught?

-As I taught every semester a course on the nature of political philosophy, that was probably my best course.
+As I taught every semester a course on the nature of political philosophy — that was probably my best course.
 I always found it a delight.
 I taught an eight-semester cycle that included the following semester courses: "Plato," "Augustine," "Aristotle," "Aquinas," "Classical Political Philosophy," "Medieval Political Philosophy," "Natural Law" and "Roman Catholic Political Philosophy."